No Contact Order Colorado FAQ:

 - Indirect contact using a third party.
 For example: Using a family member or friend to convey a message.

-A no contact order issued by the court is a clear cut, black & white legal decree that there will be NO CONTACT between the plantiff and the defendant.
+A Colorado no contact order issued by the court is a clear cut, black & white legal decree that there will be NO CONTACT between the plaintiff and the defendant.
 This decree does not have any “grey area” or tolerance for violation.
 While this absolute clarity is great for law enforcement and the court, failing to follow no contact order rules to the letter can set up both defendant and victim for utter failure.
 The harsh reality is if you have been ordered to have no contact with another person in a criminal or civil action and violate that no contact restraining order, a separate charge (usually criminal) will be filed against you.

 What Happens If The Victim Violates A No Contact Order?

-Be advised that the court will not entertain a defense of “well she contacted me first” if the alleged victim contacts the defendant and the defendant responds in any way – the defendant will be prosecuted on a separate Violation of No-Contact Order charge.
+Be advised that the court will not entertain a defense of “well she contacted me first” if the alleged victim contacts the defendant and the defendant responds in any way – the defendant will be prosecuted on a separate Violation of Colorado No Contact Order charge.
 And the alleged “victim” will also be prosecuted under the same statute as they have clearly violated their certified claim to the court.

 What Happens If I Get A Protection Order Violation?